 A brain tumor

 This test is done with a sample of your CSF.
-Your healthcare provider will take the sample through a lumbar puncture.
+Your healthcare provider will take the sample through a spinal tap (lumbar puncture).
 They will put a thin needle into your lower back to remove fluid.

 If the joints in your lower spine are deformed from arthritis, it may be hard for the healthcare provider to get a good sample of your CSF.
 Talk with your provider so you know what to expect.